vladexnik/calculator/README.md

 And in the link http://localhost:8080 open the app

-To run the app in production mode, make the build of the app entering:
+To make the build of the app enter:

 ```sh
 $ npm run build
 ```

-And run this build with the help of Live Server